ActivitySim/activitysim/docs/models.rst

 The main interface to the at-work subtour mode choice model is the :py:func:`~activitysim.abm.models.atwork_subtour_mode_choice.atwork_subtour_mode_choice` function.
-This function is called in the orca step ``atwork_subtour_mode_choice`` and is registered as an orca step in the example Pipeline.
+This function is called in the Inject step ``atwork_subtour_mode_choice`` and is registered as an Inject step in the example Pipeline.
 See :ref:`writing_logsums` for how to write logsums for estimation.

 Core Table: ``tour`` | Result Field: ``tour_mode`` | Skims Keys: ``workplace_taz, destination, start, end``